How to Feed Your Vegetarian Child

 There’s little doubt that vegetarianism among children and teenagers is more popular than ever and that the steep uptick in veganism is thanks in large part to young people.
-As a registered dietitian and mother of two vegetarians, I’ve learned how important it is to help your child navigate this new territory and get smart about how to feed themselves well.
+As a registered dietitian and mother of two vegetarians, I’ve learned how important it is to help your child navigate this new territory.
+I imagine plenty of folks are in the same boat wondering how to feed your vegetarian child.

 I think every parent of a vegetarian worries that their child won’t be adequately nourished.
 And it’s a worthy concern when you consider that eliminating entire categories of food means cutting out all the nutrients that come along for the ride.
 Too often newly minted vegetarians, teens especially, neglect to make up for the losses and end up with a diet that looks more carbotarian than anything else (think pasta, rice, crackers, bread, and cereal).